grav/playto/README.md

 #### Motivation

-I fought long and hard to get either VLC and MPlayer to output to a certain audio device, but eventually I gave up and wrote my own audio player.
+I fought long and hard to get either VLC and MPlayer to output to a certain audio device via the command line, but eventually I gave up and wrote my own audio player.

 #### Credits